Kevin-Arista/Swifting/README.md

 ---

-## 🚧 In Progress
+## 🚧 On Going Learning

-Stay tuned as I continue progressing through the rest of the series!
+Stay tuned as I continue progressing through more tutorials!

 ---